omarmohsen179/software-engineer-hiring-assignment/README.md

 - **Building for production**:

   - API and Web: Use Docker commands to build images for production based on `docker-compose.yml`.
-  - Mobile: Run `expo build:android` or `expo build:ios` for building mobile app binaries.
+  - App: Run `expo build:android` or `expo build:ios` for building mobile app binaries.

 - **Running tests**:
   - For Node.js API and Next.js Web: Run test commands specified in each project's `package.json`.